West Charlotte Church is led by Elders and Deacons who have been elected by the congregation.

-Charles has a Master of Divinity from Reformed Theological Seminary and a degree from UNC-Greensboro.
+Charles McKnight has a Master of Divinity from Reformed Theological Seminary and a degree from UNC-Greensboro.
 He is married to Charlotte and has four children, McKenzie, Corinne, Kendall, and Charles IV.
-Nine years ago Charles sensed a strong call to plant and grow a church in an urban, primarily African-American, and under-served context.
-Before moving to our present target area Charles and Charlotte served for five years as domestic missionaries with Apartment Life, a ministry to diverse apartment communities in Charlotte.
+Ten years ago Charles sensed a call to plant and grow a church in an urban, primarily African-American, and under-served context.
+Before moving to the westside Charles and Charlotte served for five years as domestic missionaries with Apartment Life, a ministry to diverse apartment communities in Charlotte.
 Before planting West Charlotte Church, Charles served for seven years as an Intern and Assistant Pastor at Christ Central Church, a multi-ethnic church in east Charlotte.

-Drew has a PhD in Religion from Vanderbilt University and degrees from Gordon-Conwell Theological Seminary and UNC-Chapel Hill.
-He is married to Meg and has four children, Charli, Sam, Benjamin, and Rosi.
-The Lord has given him a strong sense of call to be a part of a church in a transitional urban neighborhood, to serve alongside people from different ethnic and economic backgrounds, and especially to train pastors and elders for ministry in the church.
-He has served in youth, college, and pastoral ministry for 16 years and also has taught at Gordon-Conwell Theological Seminary, Vanderbilt Divinity School, and Sewanee School of Theology.
-His wife Meg worked for many years as a public school counselor and more recently as the coordinator of Young Lives, a ministry to teen mothers, first in Nashville and now in Charlotte.
+Drew Martin has a PhD in Religion from Vanderbilt University and degrees from Gordon-Conwell Theological Seminary and UNC-Chapel Hill.
+He is married to Meg and has five children, Charli, Sam, Benjamin, Rosi, and Andrew.
+He senses a call to serve alongside people from different ethnic and economic backgrounds and especially to train pastors and elders for ministry in the church.
+He has served in youth, college, and pastoral ministry for 17 years and also has taught at Gordon-Conwell Theological Seminary, Vanderbilt Divinity School, and Sewanee School of Theology.
+His wife Meg worked for many years as a public school counselor and now works with Young Lives, a ministry to teen mothers.

 In partnership with Freedom Presbyterian Church, WCC also has called Dave Yoran to serve as an Assistant Pastor for church planting.